Vasto: From Spanish rule until Italy's Unification

 Under the Spanish rule of southern Italy, Vasto became fief of the Marquis d'Avalos, and under the reign of Cesare Michelangelo (marquis from 1697 to 1729), Vasto reached its zenith.
-Only superficially shaken by revolutionary events in 1799 (a short-lived Republic of Vasto was immediately overthrown by the sanfedista, or loyalists), the city's history was reflected in the nation's throughout the Restoration to the Unification of Italy when a liberal elite governed.
+Only superficially shaken by revolutionary events in 1799 (a short-lived Republic of Vasto was immediately overthrown by the sanfedisti, or loyalists), the city's history was reflected in the nation's throughout the Restoration to the Unification of Italy when a liberal elite governed.

 The poet and scholar Gabriele Rossetti was born in Vasto on 28 February 1783.
 Rossetti's published works include literary criticism, Romantic poetry such as his long poem Il Veggente in Solitudine of 1846, and his autobiography.
 Gabriele went into political exile in 1821, settling in London, England.

 He was the father of well-known pre-Raphaelite painter Dante Gabriel Rossetti and poet Christina Rossetti.
 Gabriele died on 24 April 1854 and is buried in London's Highgate Cemetery with his wife Frances Polidori.

 Modern

 In the early 20th century, Vasto changed its architectural and urban features.
-The historical centre was redrawn and the foundations were set for drastic alterations during the 1920s and 1930s, with Mussolini decreeing a name change to Istonio in 1938, the official name until the liberation of the city from the Allied Forces in 1944.
+The historical centre was redrawn and the foundations were set for drastic alterations during the 1920s and 1930s, with Mussolini decreeing a name change to Istonio in 1938, the official name until the liberation of the city by the Allied Forces in 1944.

 Despite a devastating landslide (1956) that dragged a significant part of the eastern ridge – now Via Adriatica – into the gorge below, the years following World War II witnessed industrial, urban, and socio-cultural development.
 The city also discovered its tourist vocation: besides the progressive development of its beaches in Marina di Vasto, Roman-era thermal baths, mosaics, cisterns and remains of an amphitheatre were found and restored.

 During the 1970s until the recent days, the town underwent a remarkable change and a fast growth, with several housing, road and other infrastructure projects built to accommodate the emigrating population from the inner areas of Southern Abruzzo, which have made it one of the most populous of the region.